 Which industry faces the biggest challenges in relation to digital transformation?

-There’s real trepidation around “extreme digitalization,” particularly in the banking industry.
+There’s real trepidation around “extreme digitalisation,” particularly in the banking industry.
 To remain competitive, banks are increasingly going beyond traditional bank offerings.
 Customers are no longer looking for a bank to provide exclusively financial services products; they are demanding more.
 As a result, banking has turned into more of a platform, with banks collaborating with a range of partners that can help them meet customers’ end-to-end needs.

 Are you seeing new types of businesses turn to IBM Consulting?